This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If your campfire ring does not have a grate, you might want to use a portable campfire grate.
 I did not use a portable grate in the photos, but a grate will make it easier to keep your cooking pot level (and prevent spills).

 You’ll also need a non-enameled cast iron Dutch oven.
 If possible, use a Dutch oven made specifically for campfires.
+These are perfect for lots of camping recipes.

 It’s also helpful to have a small table nearby (like a picnic table) where you can prepare all your ingredients.